artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 Also, analyze step by step and explain the evolution of the cache throughout the loop execution, carefully observing the evolution of the blocks.
 You can progress gradually from the beginning of the loop, pausing after the execution of each lw (load word) or sw (store word) instruction, and analyzing the state of the cache.

-a.
-Start with a small matrix size (N=4) and a small data cache size (keep the instruction cache at the default size provided by the simulator) to easily analyze the behavior of the data cache.
+Use a small matrix size (N=4) and a small data cache size (keep the instruction cache at the default size provided by the simulator) to easily analyze the behavior of the data cache (later, you can also test a more real cache size).
 Specifically, we will use the following data caches:
 - Direct mapping

 <p align="center">